Chicago

 TorHoerman Law: Investigating Legal Action Against Social Media Companies

-We understand the detrimental effects social media can have on young people and how these massive companies have evaded responsibility for their part in the mental suffering of some teenage users.
+We understand the detrimental effects social media addiction can have on young people and how these massive companies have evaded responsibility for their part in the mental suffering of some teenage users.

 social media mental health lawsuit attorneys